CHILDREN IN NEED OF URGENT, LIFE-SAVING SUPPORT

 UNICEF has been in Afghanistan for more than 70 years.
 In that time, we’ve nurtured community networks and built trust in order to reach children with essential services, and we have become experienced at delivering life-saving supplies in difficult circumstances.
 Our work for children and families in every region of the country continues, even in the face of escalating crisis.

 We’re on the ground, helping children access health and nutrition services, clean and safe water, and quality education.
-We’re also there responding to emergencies, like the recent flooding and earthquake, to ensure children and families are able to receive life-saving support when they need it most.
+We’re also there responding to emergencies, like the recent earthquake, to ensure children and families are able to receive life-saving support when they need it most.

 The very future of the country’s children is at stake, and we need your help.

-HOW TO HELP AFGHANISTAN
+HOW YOUR DONATION WILL HELP AFGHANISTAN